pete-sh/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
 1._Load the data (i.e. read.csv())
-   (the data is expected to reside in current directory under the name of "activity.csv")
+   (the data is expected to reside a specific directory under the name of "activity.csv")

 ```r
 library("lattice")